 - Employers that provide lactation support experience an impressive return on investment, including lower health care costs, absenteeism, and turnover rates, and improved morale, job satisfaction, and productivity.

 - The retention rate for employees of companies with lactation support programs is 94%; the national average is 59%.

 Good for the Economy

-- The Department of Health and Human Services (HHS) "Healthy People" initiative sets science-based, ten-year national objectives for improving the health of all Americans.
-The 2020 objectives call for increased breastfeeding initiation, duration, and exclusivity, and also address and measure recognized barriers to breastfeeding success.
-In the National Prevention Strategy, HHS also recommends support for policies and programs that promote breastfeeding.
+The Department of Health & Human Services (HHS) "Healthy People" initiative sets science-based, ten-year national objectives for improving the health of all Americans.
+The 2020 objectives call for increased breastfeeding initiation, duration, and exclusivity, and address and measure recognized barriers to breastfeeding success.

-- The Institute of Medicine report, Accelerating Progress in Obesity Prevention, calls for promotion of "breastfeeding-friendly environments."
+The National Prevention Strategy also recommends support for policies and programs that promote breastfeeding, and the Institute of Medicine report, Accelerating Progress in Obesity Prevention, calls for promotion of "breastfeeding-friendly environments."

 ...but Congressional action is urgently needed to remove barriers to breastfeeding success.